Michelle Collinson

 Research interests

-I am interested in the design, conduct and analysis of clinical trials and other research involving complex interventions in people living with and beyond cancer, palliative care and older people.
+I am interested in the design, conduct and analysis of clinical trials and other research involving complex interventions in people living with and beyond cancer, palliative care, older people and multple long-term conditions.

 My current grants include:

-• A cluster randomised pilot trial exploring a cancer pain assessment toolkit in oncology outpatient services (CAPTURE – Yorkshire Cancer Research)
+• A cluster randomised pilot trial exploring a cancer pain assessment toolkit in oncology outpatient services (CAPTURE – Yorkshire Cancer Research, Scientific Lead)

-• A cluster randomised phase III trial evaluating an obesity prevention programme in children (HENRY III – NIHR PHR)
+• A cluster randomised phase III trial evaluating an obesity prevention programme in children (HENRY III – NIHR PHR, Scientfic Lead)

 • A programme of research investigating supported exercise training for men with prostate cancer on androgen deprivation therapy (STAMINA – NIHR PGfAR)